Draught Proofing & Overhaul

 Draught proofing, also known as draught sealing, is the process of sealing the gaps around a timber casement or sash window without affecting the operation of the window.

 The gaps around a typical single sash window can add up to the equivalent of 6 square inches.
-Without draught proofing sash windows, draughts, dust, dirt and noise all flood into your home and heat rushes out, leaving you feeling uncomfortable and costing you money in high heating bills.
+By draught proofing sash windows and casement windows, draughts, dust, dirt and noise are all stopped from flooding into your home.

 Draught Proofing Sash Windows: London and the South